For Soccer Referee

 Robot Challenge itself involves dynamic changes in variables under their running environment.
 Besides, there is no

-At the World Tournament, besides competing against top teams from across the globe, they will have the opportunity to interface with hundreds of research scientists and engineers from around the world, and watch their amazing robotics apparatus in action.
+At the International Tournament, besides competing against top teams from across the globe, they will have the opportunity to interface with hundreds of research scientists and engineers from around the Int'l, and watch their amazing robotics apparatus in action.

 Hardware Platform used at SR:

 2021 USA RobocupJunior